Best Places to Visit near Osaka Castle

 Osaka Castle Park Osaka

-Most people visiting Osaka for the first time, have two places on their must-go list: Dotonbori street and Osaka Castle (Osakajo).
-These two spots are the two most popular places to visit for tourist as well as locals.
-Osaka Castle is one of the most famous historical landmarks of Japan and located in the east side of central Osaka.
-In the area around the Osaka Castle there is much more to do.
+Most people visiting Osaka for the first time, have two places on their must-go list: Dotonbori and Osaka Castle (Osakajo).
+These two spots are the two most popular places to visit for tourists and locals.
+Osaka Castle is one of Japan’s most famous historical landmarks and is located on the east side of central Osaka.
+In the area around the Osaka Castle, there is much more to do.
 Here we present you several places to visit in east Osaka.

 1. Osaka Castle (Osakajo)

-Osaka castle was originally constructed in 1583 by Toyotomi Hideyoshi, was the largest castle at the time.
+Osaka Castle was originally constructed in 1583 by Toyotomi Hideyoshi and was the largest castle at the time.
 Hideyoshi played an important role in quelling the wars which had continued for more than one century, thereby unifying the entire nation.
 However, a few years after Hideyoshi’s death, Osaka Castle was destroyed by Tokugawa troops.
-Fortunately it was rebuilt by Tokugawa Hidetada in the 1620s.
-Today we can see some great architectural highlights such as gates and storehouses from Edo period.
-However the main building of the castle tower was built in 1931 and renovated in 1997.
+Fortunately, it was rebuilt by Tokugawa Hidetada in the 1620s.
+Today we can see some great architectural highlights such as gates and storehouses from the Edo period.
+However, the main building of the castle tower was built in 1931 and renovated in 1997.
 The inside of the castle tower looks entirely modern, it even has an elevator for accessibility.
 Inside there is a museum telling the history of the castle and Toyotomi Hideyoshi.
 On the 8th floor of the building, you can enjoy a panoramic view of Osaka city.

 Osaka Castle